List of Doc Savage novels: Doc Savage Magazine (1975)

 Magazine Management Co, Inc, a Marvel imprint also called Curtis Magazines, published eight black-and-white illustrated magazines as a movie tie-in.
 The cover of the first issue was an elaboration of the poster for the 1975 film Doc Savage: The Man of Bronze painted by Roger Kastel, with all of the other covers painted by Ken Barr.
 So, for eight issues, a Doc Savage magazine reappeared on newsstands.
 The stories were reprinted in Showcase Presents: Doc Savage and again as Doc Savage Archives: Vol 1.

-Doc Savage Novels
+Doc Savage novels

-The list includes original Doc Savage novels either entirely new or developed from Lester Dent's stories and notes.
+The list includes original Doc Savage and related novels either entirely new or developed from Lester Dent's stories and notes.